- What we collect

 - Read the Contributor Guidelines.
 These guidelines provide detailed information about the Contributor Model and will help you to plan your project.

 - Contact the Contributor Liaison Officer at the National Library to discuss your project.
 The National Library will provide you with practical advice and assistance to digitise your selected titles.
-You can email the ANDP at email@example.com or contact the Contributor Liaison Officer on (02) 6262 1005.
+You can email the Library at firstname.lastname@example.org or contact the Contributor Liaison Officer on (02) 6262 1005.

 - We will also ask you to contact your State or Territory Library to ensure the master microfilm will be available for your project.

-ANDP is closely linked with the Australian Newspaper Plan, a cooperative endeavour between the National and State and Territory Libraries to collect, preserve and provide access to Australian newspapers.
+Our newspaper digitisation program is closely linked with the Australian Newspaper Plan, a cooperative endeavour between the National and State and Territory Libraries to collect, preserve and provide access to Australian newspapers.